A Day in the Life of a Chiropractic College Student

 A Passion for Chiropractic that Goes Beyond the Classroom

-A passion for chiropractic extends beyond the clinic or classroom – and at chiropractic colleges like Sherman, Chiropractic is a way of life!
-Students can join clubs that explore different chiropractic techniques, visit our campus museum to learn more about the history of chiropractic, and even connect with experts from across the country and around the world through our free weekly chiropractic conference calls.
+A passion for chiropractic extends beyond the clinic or classroom and at chiropractic colleges like Sherman, Chiropractic is a way of life!
+Students can join clubs that explore different chiropractic techniques, visit our museum to learn about the history of chiropractic, and connect with experts from around the world through our free weekly chiropractic conference calls.

-Instructors at Sherman share our passion for chiropractic; they are continuously striving to advance the field of chiropractic in our active research department.
+Instructors at Sherman share our passion for chiropractic; they are continuously attempting to advance the field in our active research department.